connervieira/Cortex/README.md

 ## Compatability

-While Cortex is primarily intended to function as a front end for Predator Fabric, it should alos work well with vanilla Predator.
+While Cortex is primarily intended to function as a front end for Predator Fabric, it should also work well with vanilla Predator.
 However, expect certain control features to not work properly while connected to vanilla Predator.

 ## Description